Zsuzsanna Lipták

 Brief Vita

 I am associate professor at the University of Verona, and have been working here since November 2011.
 I got my first degree (Diplom Mathematik) from Freie Universität in Berlin, Germany, and my PhD (in Computer Science) from Bielefeld University, Germany.
 My PhD thesis treated algorithmic problems in Mass Spectrometry, and was supervised by Sebastian Böcker (now in Jena, Germany).
 I have worked as a research assistant at ETH Zurich, Switzerland; as a research assistant and later postdoc at Bielefeld University, Germany; and as a postdoc at Salerno University, Italy, where I had a Marie Curie IEF fellowship.
-In addition, I have spent time as a visiting researcher at the following scientific institutions: Rényi Institute, Budapest (Hungary); the University of the Witwatersrand, Johannesburg (South Africa); and at the South African National Bioinformatics Institute (SANBI), Cape Town (South Africa).
+In addition, I spent time as a visiting researcher at the following scientific institutions: Rényi Institute, Budapest (Hungary); the University of the Witwatersrand, Johannesburg (South Africa); and at the South African National Bioinformatics Institute (SANBI), Cape Town (South Africa).

 I am member of the Algorithmic Bioinformatics and Natural Computing Group and the Algorithms Group of the Department of Computer Science of Verona University.